plperez626/MLOps-Introductory-Course-on-GCP/README.md

-# MLOPS ON GCP Course : lecture slides and lab notebooks
+# MLOps Course on Google Cloud Platform

 This course is being taught at as part of [Master Year 2 Data Science Supaero](https://supaerodatascience.github.io/index.html)